-There is a true power in using self-affirmation and a science behind how it helps leaders achieve success.
+There is true power in using self-affirmation and science behind how it helps leaders achieve success.
 I have personally been utilizing the technique of self-affirmations or personal affirmations since 1988 and have seen the benefits of this great tool.

 There’s an old saying that says sticks and stones may break my bones, but words will never hurt me.
 Of course, we all know that this isn’t really true.
 Words have power, and when they are wielded carelessly, they actually can hurt.
 In both your personal and professional relationships, the words you choose and the tone you take can shape the way other people feel—about you and about themselves.